 So, is it impossible to find prolific content marketing pros that create compelling content consistently?

 There are many skilled journalists, like Mridu Khullar, that have successfully transitioned their careers from writing for media houses to content marketing.
 Now, she commands upwards of $300 an hour.

 The problem is that high rates don’t guarantee that you’ll get your hands on a competent content marketing specialist.
 Beyond content mills, content marketing consultants charge as much as they want.

-While the field is new, there are a certain set of skills present in the most successful content marketers.
+While the field is still relatively new, there are a certain set of skills present in the most successful content marketers.

 In this article, I want to make your search for a proficient and powerful content marketing professional easier.
 These four skills are sufficient, but you should personalize the requirements to your marketing team and campaign.

-1. The ability to produce grammatically sound and lip-smacking delicious copy
+1. The ability to produce grammatically sound and intriguing copy

-If you want your business-and your marketing strategy- to be taken seriously, you’ve got to get the language basics right.
-Bad spelling and grammar hurts your brand’s reputation – there’s data to back this.
+If you want your business (and your marketing strategy) to be taken seriously, you’ve got to get the language basics right.
+Bad spelling and grammar hurts your brand’s reputation.

 - In another survey by Standing Dog Interactive, only 3% of the polled audience said that they didn’t mind copy errors at all.

 - Here are poll results, from Tech Republic where recruiters were asked about the importance of good grammar in job candidates.
 As you can see, most recruiters will not hire a candidate with poor grammar.